internetguru/blog/source/_posts/Introducing-Flow-A-CLI-tool-for-git-flow.md

     - flow
 ---

-# Introducing Flow: A CLI tool for git flow

 As a developer, you understand the importance of maintaining a branching model.
 That's where Flow comes in.
 It's a CLI developer tool that simplifies the process of maintaining a project on a branching model.

 <!-- more -->